The Light Show is Active from Sunset to 9:00 PM!

 Q: How much is your power bill?

-A: The lights and controllers are much more expensive, but the bill does go up by around 40 to 50 dollars.
+A: The lights and controllers are much more expensive, but the bill does go up by around 40 to 50 dollars for Christmas.
 Not too much in the grand scheme of things.

 Q: Where and how did you learn how to do this?